 8 Tips for Creating Compelling Nonprofit Job Postings

 If you have existing job description templates, taking an hour or two to review and adjust them now can save you time in the long run by helping your organization reduce turnover and repeat hiring.
-Here are eight things you can do to improve your current set.
+New AI-supported tools and features can also help make your process more efficient and effective.

 1. Create a strong opener